venkateshwarans/crayon/docs/docs/concepts/002-generative-ui.md

 outputs - the name of the template and the arguments it takes.

 ## How to use it?
-See the [Generative UI guide](/docs/guides/generative-ui) for more information.
+See the [Getting Started with Crayon](/docs/guides/getting-started) guide for more information.